Here as found.

 Something I had never seen.
 So I had no way to open it.

 This type of security bit is not found in most security bit sets being

 sold.
-I did find only one place that you can buy these bit's in a
+I did find only one place that you can buy these bit's

 retail location --ACE hardware.

 Once the sign was opened, cleaned and polished here is the result.

 I added this insulated On-Off SPST switch inline with the power for the